Skip to content

 Now you might be asking, what good are these APIs if a 3D animation production company can’t make final animation renders using them?

-Well, now we come across Rendering engines, often built on top of rendering APIs.
+Well, now we come across engines for 3D rendering services, often built on top of rendering APIs.
 Rendering APIs provide the foundational framework and tools for interacting with graphics hardware or software.
 In contrast, rendering engines use these APIs to implement specific rendering techniques, calculations, and optimizations to create the final images or frames from 3D scene data.

 2.1 Introducing Most Notable Rendering Engines